norvig/paip-lisp/docs/chapter25.md

   (u ...))
 ```

-Here the t is taken as the default clause; it will always succeed, and all subsequent clauses will be ignored.
+Here the `t` is taken as the default clause; it will always succeed, and all subsequent clauses will be ignored.
-Similarly, using a () `ornil` as a key will not have the desired effect: it will be interpreted as an empty key list.
+Similarly, using a `()` or `nil` as a key will not have the desired effect: it will be interpreted as an empty key list.
 If you want to be completely safe, you can use a list of keys for every clause.<a id="tfn25-2"></a><sup>[2](#fn25-2)</sup>
 This is a particularly good idea when you write a macro that expands into a `case`.
 The following code correctly tests for `t` and `nil` keys: